sndnv/stasis/deployment/dev/README.md

 ./generate_self_signed_cert.py <country> <location> <organization>
 ```

-The communication between all services is based on HTTPS and certificates are needed to properly setup the relevant
+The communication between all services is based on HTTPS and certificates are needed to properly set up the relevant
 endpoints.

 #### `generate_user_password.py`